Updated: Mar 31

-When I was in preschool, I was, you can say, very dumb.
+When I was in preschool, I was, you can say, very naive.
 As most children are.
 I had no concept of time, rules, or anything for that matter.
 I had no care in the world.
 Except for one thing.
 Birthdays.
 Birthdays to me were the most fun thing ever.
-You get to eat as much cake as you want, mess up the house, and be given presents, as a reward for being born.
+You get to eat as much cake as you want, mess up the house, and receive presents, as a reward for being born.

-At my school, every time it was someone's birthday, they would get to pick a little toy from a treasure box.
-At the time I wanted to get a toy; however, because my birthday is in August, I never got to pick a toy.
+At my preschool, every time it was someone's birthday, they would get to pick a little toy from a treasure box.
+However, because my birthday is in August during the summer vacation, I never got to pick a toy.
 I have asked my mom about this, and she said I had gotten a toy in preschool before.
 I guess my memory was as good as Dory from Finding Nemo.

-One year, when it was this one girl's birthday, I thought, "This is my chance, MY CHANCE TO FINALLY SEE THE OH SO BEAUTIFUL TREASURE BOX."
+One year, when it was this one girl's birthday, I thought, "This is my chance, my chance to finally see the oh so beautiful treasure box."
 My glorious plan was to tell the teacher that it was my birthday also.
-Because you can change your birthday anytime you want, it's my birthday so I can make it whenever I want.
-And adults are stupid.
+My thinking was like, “It is my birthday, so I can make it whenever I want.”

 The time came to sing happy birthday to the real birthday girl.
 After we sang, I waited eagerly for my turn.
 As she was picking her toy, I thought, “Maybe the teacher forgot about my birthday.”
-I yelled out, "IT'S MY BIRTHDAY TOO, SO CAN I GET A TREASURE BOX?"
-My teacher laughed it off and answered me.
-I was devastated and crushed because my evil plan failed.
+I yelled out, "It's my birthday too, so can I get a treasure box?"
+My teacher laughed it off and answered me, “Your birthday is in August.”
+I was crushed because my evil plan failed.

 But there was still hope for my “birthday.”
-My dad had just gotten home and his friend was there.
+My dad had just gotten home, and his friend was there.
 Will my plan work?
-“UNCLE ANTHONY, UNCLE ANTHONY, IT'S MY BIRTHDAY!!!”
+“Uncle Anthony, Uncle Anthony, it's my birthday!!!”
 “No, it’s not,” Dad’s friend replied.
 I was defeated.
 My evil scheme didn’t work.
-In the end, my "birthday" was never celebrated.
-But uncle Anthony still gave me a cute hair clip, so I still did get a present.
-But for this story, we will pretend that it was a truly sad ending with no presents at all.
+In the end, my "birthday" was never celebrated although I did get a small hair clip from Uncle Anthony that day.

 Many people say the moral is to never lie, but this case isn’t lying.
-Just plain naivete.
-I didn’t know when my birthday was or the concept of the month, given I was only two.
+It was just plain naivete of a two-year-old child.
+I didn’t know the concept of a month or a day, let alone knowing when my birthday was.
 Did I get to celebrate my birthday in preschool at all?
 I don’t really remember, and it does not matter as much now as I have friends to celebrate it with, on my real birthday.